On the interplay between notions of additive and multiplicative largeness and its combinatorial applications: Semirings: context for the interaction of additive and multiplicative largeness

 While translation does not preserve multiplicative largeness, dilation does preserve additive largeness.
-This is a consequence of the more general fact that the image of a ``large'' set under suitable semigroup homomorphisms is ``large.''
+This is a consequence of the more general fact that the images of a ``large'' set under suitable semigroup homomorphisms are ``large.''
 We prove two lemmas along these lines that will be useful later on.
-Recall that \sfcplus{} is defined in Section \ref{sec:banach}.
+Recall the definition of \sfcplus{} just prior to the statement of Theorem \ref{thm:charofdensityifsfcplus} in Section \ref{sec:banach}.

 \begin{lemma} Let $\semistimes$ and $\semittimes$ be semigroups, $\varphi: \semistimes \to \semittimes$ be a surjective homomorphism, $A \subseteq S$, $B \subseteq T$, and $r \in \N$.
 For all $\arbclass \in \{ \syndetic,\allowbreak \thick,\allowbreak \pws,\allowbreak \pws^*,\allowbreak \central,\allowbreak \central^*,\allowbreak \iprclass,\allowbreak \iprclass^*,\allowbreak \ipnaughtclass,\allowbreak \ipnaughtclass^*,\allowbreak \ipclass,\allowbreak \ipclass^*\}$,